aleksiej-ostrowski/pi/README.md

 # Experiment with PI

 The **purpose** of this experiment is to find the positions (See `n` positions after the part of PI `3.`) repeating digits (See `Pattern`) in the numerical sequence of PI
-(file `1kkk.txt` - You must download this file by yourself from the Internet).
+(file `1kkk.txt` - You must download this file by yourself from the Internet or generate with https://github.com/Mysticial/Mini-Pi).

 The length of the numerical sequence of PI for this experiment is **10<sup>9</sup>**.